Real Shoppers. Real Issues.

-A clothing company disables pinch-to-zoom on their site and a woman with low vision is unable to see the details of a printed skirt.
+A department store hasn’t enabled pinch-to-zoom on their mobile site and a woman with low vision is unable to see the details of a printed skirt.

-A baggage website does not include alt text on their product images, so a shopper who is blind cannot tell what the images show about the laptop bag he wants to buy.
+A specialty baggage website doesn’t include alt text on their product images, so a shopper who is blind doesn’t know what details are shown in the images of the laptop bag he’s interested in.